 14. similarly dip the slit green chilies into the pakora batter and slid them in hot oil.

 15. turn over after 2-3 minutes and fry the other side.

 16. now fry the bread slices in the same way. fry them till they become crisp and golden brown.

-19. when they are crisp and golden brown remove from oil. keep the fried veg pakoda on kitchen tissue. sprinkle some chaat masala on the pakoras.
+19. when they are crisp and golden brown remove from oil. keep the fried pakoda on a kitchen tissue. sprinkle some chaat masala on the pakoras.

-serve the mix veg pakora piping hot with tomato sauce or some chutney.
+serve the assorted pakora platter hot or warm with tomato sauce or some chutney.

 if you are looking for more pakora recipes then do check:

 - kanda bhaji (mumbai style onion pakora)